lukexyz/Market-Analysis-Project/README.md

 # Market Suggestions

-The final output is a list of the vehicle price by it's deviation from the predicted market price.
+The final output is a list of the vehicle price by its' deviation from the predicted market price.
 These are the market suggestions - however further investigation is recommended.
-Some vehicles are listed below the market price for a good reason (i.e. engine problems).
+Some vehicles are listed below the market price for a reason (i.e. engine problems).

 The vehicle unique ID and url are included in the extended data frame.